-Jeff Dixson is the retired Founder of Northwest Financial & Tax Solutions, serving individuals in Portland, Oregon, and all over the Portland metro area.
+Jeff is the retired founder of Northwest Financial & Tax Solutions, serving individuals in Portland, Oregon, and all over the Portland metro area.
 He founded the firm with a belief in preservation of principal and using strategic investment and insurance vehicles to generate growth opportunities and income.

 The Retirement Trailhead Radio Show airs weekly on major talk stations throughout the Portland Metro area but you can listen anytime from the comfort and convenience of your home or office.